onboard-airplane-snacks-and-meal-ideas

 On-board Airplane Snacks and Meal Ideas

 Bringing your airplane snacks and meals is a tastier and healthier choice.
 In-flight meals can be loaded with salt, not great for staying hydrated.
 Plus, they might make you feel bloated.
 So, packing your healthy travel food is a smart move.
 It helps you steer clear of these issues and saves you cash.
-It beats expensive airport or aeroplane food ideas.
+It beats expensive airport or airplane food ideas.

 When thinking about your airplane snacks, keep in mind things like security checks and customs.
 Also, think about how your food might affect the people around you.
 Choose foods that are easy to munch on, easy to carry, and give you lasting energy.
 Good picks are fruits, veggies, nuts, seeds, and whole-grain snacks.